withObsrvr/stellarbeat/README.md

 ## eslint monorepo configuration

-Eslint is defined at the top level using the esling.config.mjs file.
+Eslint is defined at the top level using the eslint.config.mjs file.
 Every project needs to be defined here to enable linting.

 run linting: